isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

+### <a name="Rs-incscope"></a>SF.12: Use the quoted or angle bracket form of `#include`  to identify the scope of dependencies

+##### Reason

+To understand dependencies it is important to know where included files come from.
+Given the different search algorithms, the angle form (`<>`) identifies global scope, the quoted (`""`), files within the project (files co-located with use of the include statement).

+##### Example

+    #include <string>       // From the standard library, referenced via INCLUDES, use the <> form
+    #include "helpers.h"    // A peer of the file including it, use "" form

+##### Note

+Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.

+Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`

+##### Enforcement

+A test should verify that the headers referenced are found via INCLUDES for the `<>` form and in the directory next to the including file for `""`.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure